followcrom/medel/README.md

 ---

-`model_message.py` generates a message from an LLM and sends it as a push notification to the **RanDOM WisDOM** app.
-It then logs the message to DynamoDB.
+`message_model.py` generates a message from an LLM and sends it as a push notification to the **RanDOM WisDOM** app.
+It then logs the message to DynamoDB. `mess_model.sh` picks a random model and runs it - locally or on **dobox**, it resolves its own paths automatically.

 ## 🕓 Get the Latest Models 🧠